efficientqa/efficientqa.github.io/getting_started.md

 Here we demonstrate how to export a fine-tuned checkpoint as a `SavedModel`, which reduces its size and enables more efficient inference in an interactive setting.

-First, in your shell execute the following commands to export the model
+First, in your shell execute the following commands to export the model:

 ```sh
 # Install t5